You may approach any of the confidential advisers listed below, regardless of the faculty at which you study.

 Liesbeth Zagers has worked at the UvA's Faculty of Law since 2015.
 She is secretary to the Examinations Boards of the Faculty of Law and the PPLE study programme.

 Before being appointed to the UvA, she held various positions in faculties and teaching departments of Delft University of Technology and Erasmus University in Rotterdam.
 She is familiar with many aspects of ‘the university’, as a student, as a researcher and as a member of support and management staff.

-Alongside my regular work in the Faculty, I am also active within society.
+Alongside my regular work in the Faculty of HUmanities, I am also active within society.
 It is important that staff and students have a point of contact in the University, where they can discuss their concerns without fear of being judged.
 I always try to plan an appointment within two days, so that I am as accessible as possible.
 I am a good listener and I'm keen to help people deal with tricky situations that may arise during their studies or at work.